portlandcodeschool/primer/_drafts/4PrimerBasicLessonPlan.md

+---
+layout: post
+---
 #Primer Basic Week 4

 ##Objectives:
 	*	Team Collaboration
 	*	Introduction to client work: product demonstration and code walkthroughs
 	*	Primer Basic retrospective and celebration

 ##By the end of this lessons, students will be able to:
 	*	Reflect and recal their experience as working on a programming team  to create a product for a client
 	*	Introduce a product through demonstration and describe their coding
 	*	Identify their future goals in web development

 ##Necessary materials:

 ##Process:
 1. Check-in:
 	*	Hand Shake partners share something they liked, High Five partners share something they’re struggling with
 	*	Zip-Zap-Zop Level 3
 2. Q/A session on concerns/problems